This page provides information on the minimum drinking age, designations and intoxication.

 Minimum drinking age

 The minimum drinking age in New Zealand is 18.
-It is an offence to sell or supply liquor in licensed premises to people under this age.
+It is an offence to sell or supply alcohol in licensed premises to people under this age.

 - * A minor is a person under the age of 18.